 Programs like this are unlikely to provide comprehensive support and training to move early educators very far along in their skills and knowledge.
 Money isn’t everything in higher education, of course, but it tells part of the story, and we should be wary of seeing low-cost B.A. degrees as an important piece in improving the early education workforce’s abilities.

 There are other big obstacles sure to be glossed over in the presidential early education rhetoric: how will new early education programs be funded?
 Will they be linked to — or operated in — schools?
 High-quality early education can start closing gaps, but weak elementary school instruction can undo that work — how will candidates ensure that the public school system builds on the gains?
 How will programs serve the growing number of dual language learners in U.S. schools?

 But the workforce question is definitely the biggest, and candidates (as would-be policymakers) have options for addressing it.
 Here, in rough order of efficiency, are several: 1) raising early educators’ salaries to attract candidates with stronger literacy skills to the profession, 2) raising the standards for entry into early educator preparation programs (be they B.A., A.A., or other), and/or 3) improving the quality of early educator preparation programs.
 Really effective proposals will need to do all three.

 Big American elections are always, at base, about the future.
 They’re an opportunity for candidates and voters to engage in (sometimes) civil debates over what sort of a country we’d like to become.
 New early education proposals fit nicely into that basic framework — they promise that investing early in children will help us avoid later uncomfortable problems with controversial solutions.
 Who could oppose giving better opportunities to infants, toddlers, and preschoolers?

-.
+Not me.
+Not most Americans.
 But if candidates want to convert early education’s promise into something more than political positioning, their pre-K proposals need to start with a plan for professionalizing the early education workforce.